chevdor/srtool-cli/README.md

     OPTIONS:
         -h, --help                         Print help information
+        -i, --image <IMAGE>                Choose an alternative image.
+Beware to choose an image that is compatible with the original srtool image.
+Using a random image, you take the risk to NOT produce exactly the same deterministic result as srtool [default: paritytech/srtool]
         -p, --package <PACKAGE>            Provide the runtime such as kusama-runtime, polkadot-runtime, etc... [env: PACKAGE=]
         -r, --runtime-dir <RUNTIME_DIR>    If your runtime is not in the standard location